VASST/SlicerLeapMotion/HandGenerator/README.txt

 What you need to run this module:
 1. 3D Slicer version 4.
 This works with builds from November 2019 and January 2020.
 2. PlusToolkit PlusServer.
 I don't know exactly which version was used but as long as it supports the Leap Motion sensor it should work.
-        In the case that it doesn't work, it might be too old a version to read in the data about finger lengths and widths, you can edit the scripted python module for Slicer on the lines that throw errors.
 3. OpenIGTLinkIF module/extension in Slicer.
+This can be installed through the 3D Slicer extension manager.
+4. A Leap Motion Sensor from https://www.ultraleap.com/product/leap-motion-controller/
+5. The Leap Motion SDK kit may be necessary.
+If so, install the (Orion) V4 SDK.
+Optional: The "SlicerVirtualReality" module can be used with this module and a head mounted display (virtual reality setup) to see your hand
+        in the virtual reality space where it should appear.
 This can be installed through the 3D Slicer extension manager.

 Steps to run the module:
 1. Add the "PlusDeviceSet_Server_LeapMotionTracker Right/Left/Both.xml" files that are part of this module to wherever you want them to be